ibm-cloud-docs/power-iaas/powervs-public-network-setup.md

 Configure the secondary interface in the guest operating system on your VSI, and not in the {{site.data.keyword.powerSys_notm}} console.
 Complete this task in the operating system of your VSI that receives the routed internet traffic.

-### Step 9: Configure the security groups with the NLB to permit inbound internet traffic.
+### Step 9: Configure the security groups for the NLB to permit inbound internet traffic.
 {: configure-sg}

 If the outbound connectivity is configured, the required security groups are already mapped to your NLB.
-Verify that the security group allows the required inbound ports for your public IP address.
+Verify that the security groups allow the required inbound ports for your public IP address.

-If the security groups that are mapped with your NLB does not permit the inbound internet traffic, configure the security groups to add the rules for inbound internet traffic.
+If the security groups that are mapped to your NLB do not permit the inbound internet traffic, configure the security groups to add the rules for inbound internet traffic.
 For instructions, see [Defining security group rules](/docs/vpc?topic=vpc-using-security-groups#defining-security-group-rules){: external}.

-For new outbound or inbound connections, map the required security groups with the NLB.
+For new outbound or inbound connections, map the required security groups to the NLB.
 You can also adjust the rules to match your security requirements.
 For more information about security groups, see [About security groups](/docs/vpc?topic=vpc-using-security-groups){: external}.

 ### Step 10: Test the public IP address
 {: test-public-ip}

-Test the public IP address from outside the IBM network by using a protocol that is permitted by your network security group.
+Test the public IP address from outside the IBM network by using a protocol that is allowed by your network security group.

 For example: